Automattic/wc-calypso-bridge/readme.txt

 = unreleased =
 * Display a server based WooPayments setup task header when an incentive is available #1294
+* Introduce additional logging in the page creation one time job #xxx
+* Delete all created pages (except an allow-list) and then recreate WooCommerce ones, to avoid ending up with duplicates #xxx

 = 2.2.12 =
 * Improve handling footer credits for Woo Express plans #1286